 It's not uncommon to be afraid of the uncertainty surrounding death.
 And, if you fully believe in the concept of past lives, seeing how your former self died and learning that the process of death is relatively peaceful, will likely be a source of comfort.
 But, if your fear of death is greater than a general fear of the unknown, you might not benefit from this aspect of past life therapy.

 "The fear of death can consume a person’s thoughts and ruin their quality of life.
-With the help of a cognitive behavioral therapist who specializes in anxiety, people can learn to stop thinking about death and focus on living their life," Goodman says, adding that, to get his patients to face their fears, he'll ask them to write down the imagined scenarios that contribute to their death anxieties and then read them aloud to him.
-"This will help desensitize the fear," he explains.
+With the help of a cognitive behavioural therapist who specialises in anxiety, people can learn to stop thinking about death and focus on living their life," Goodman says, adding that, to get his patients to face their fears, he'll ask them to write down the imagined scenarios that contribute to their death anxieties and then read them aloud to him.
+"This will help desensitise the fear," he explains.
 "Anxiety suffers need to learn how to not take their thoughts seriously and not engage the worry."

 Although Goodman didn't directly discuss the effects of past life therapy, he states that it probably isn't useful to expose someone with a deep-set fear of death to the nitty gritty details of death and dying: "I don’t want to feed an imagination that already imagines the worst."
 So, you shouldn't sign up for past life therapy in the hopes that it will help you overcome a death phobia.